AIworx-Labs/chocolate/doc/tutorials/basics.rst

-.. note:: While the SQLite adaptor should be used when a common file system is available for all compute nodes, the MongoDB adaptor is more suited when compute nodes cannot share such file system (i.e. Amazon EC2 spot instances)
+.. note:: While the SQLite adaptor should be used when a common file system is available for all compute nodes, the MongoDB adaptor is more suited when compute nodes cannot share such file system (e.g. Amazon EC2 spot instances)

 When this overwhelming task is done, you'd choose from our :ref:`sampling